Topology Only Pre-Training: Towards Generalised Multi-Domain Graph Models: Experiments

 As the Facebook, Cora, Roads and Fly Brain datasets consist of a single graph, we employ exploration sampling to construct datasets of many smaller graphs.
-We use a randomly selected exploration sampler\footnote{Using the littleballoffur Python library \cite{Rozemberczki2020LittleSampling}.} for each sample, which in turn samples a random number of nodes in the range $24 \leq |V| \leq 96$ from the source graph.
-The use of a selection of exploration samplers should further ensure that a large variety of graphs and topological features are included in the datasets.
+We use a randomly selected exploration sampler for each sample \cite{Rozemberczki2020LittleSampling}, which in turn samples a random number of nodes in the range $24 \leq |V| \leq 96$ from the source graph.
+The use of a selection of exploration samplers should further ensure that a large variety of graphs and structural patterns are included in the datasets.

-We take the downstream task on each validation set where available and add their relevant scores (MSE and $1-$ AUROC) with a linear model as a crude monitor for the models' representational abilities.
+\paragraph{Hyperparameters} We take the downstream task on each validation set where available and add their relevant scores (MSE and $1-$ AUROC) with a linear model as a crude monitor for the models' representational abilities during pre-training. \np{5000} samples are used for non-molecular datasets.
 We conduct a limited Bayesian hyperparameter sweep.
 The heuristic used is addition of evaluation scores on each dataset weighted by the number of samples in that dataset.
+Following the results of the hyperparameter sweep, we train each model for 100 epochs with a batch size of 512, learning rates of \np{0.001}, embedding and projection dimensions of 300 and a regularisation constant of \np{0.2}.
+This is very close to the default AD-GCL parameters.
+Figure~\ref{fig:all-embeddings} shows UMAP embeddings of encodings of the validation datasets for our models.
+Larger versions for the four \method models can be found in the Appendix.